nabilabintiothman/Potential-Customer-Analysis/capstone_potential_customer_folder/README.md

-Capstone project - Identify potential customer for targeted marketing based on purchase behaviour using supervised machine learning
+<h1>Capstone project - Identify potential customer for targeted marketing based on purchase behaviour using supervised machine learning</h1>

 Customer is the most critical aspect of every business and developing marketing strategies to bring in new customers as well as building long-term relationship with existing customers is a common problem for every business.
 Through analysing existing customers' data such as their purchase preferences, one can gain many insights that could save marketing cost and time.